Marvell Technology stock soars 16% as AI chips drive revenue forecast to nearly $11 billion

 1

 .
-This massive capital outlay is boosting demand for Marvell's custom ASICs and high-speed interconnects that shuttle data between AI processors, memory, and servers, which President and COO Chris Koopmans said is "still growing massively"4
+This massive capital outlay is boosting demand for Marvell's custom ASICs and high-speed interconnects that shuttle data between AI processors, memory, and servers, according to company president and COO Chris Koopmans, who noted that demand is "still growing massively"

-Marvell Technology has invested heavily in acquisitions to strengthen its position in the custom AI processors market.
-The company splurged $5.5 billion on networking startup Celestial AI, which designs optical interconnect technology to enable more rapid data center communications
+During the quarter, Marvell splurged $5.5 billion on networking startup Celestial AI, which designs optical interconnect technology to enable more rapid data center communications

 2

 .
-Celestial's technology is critical for linking vast numbers of AI processors together so they can operate as giant clusters and power advanced large language models2
+Celestial's technology is critical for linking vast numbers of AI processors together so they can operate as giant clusters and power advanced large language models

 2